bookqaq/010-record-api/README.md

 Open http://localhost:4399/patcher/ in your browser, apply changes to your LDJ-010 version of bm2dx.dll

-Skip this step if your server region is Japan
+Skip this step if your server region is already Japan

 ## After gamestart